magento/security-package/Notifier/README.md

 Ok, if you do not have time to read this guide... here you have the short version:

 ```
-composer require msp/module-notifier-all
+composer require magento/module-notifier-all
 bin/magento setup:upgrade
 ```

-Then open your admin under `System > MSP Notifier` menù and enjoy it ;)
+Then open your admin under `System > Magento Notifier` menù and enjoy it ;)

 ## Need further information